-Air Duct Cleaning >> Air Duct Cleaning Reduces Pollen Allergies
+Air Duct Cleaning in Minnesota – Reduce Pollen Allergies

 Then, even when the pollen season is over, summer heat kicks in and we turn on our air conditioners.
 The pollen that collected in air ducts reappears as the flow of air resumes, and we start sneezing and sniffling all over again.
 Here are some tips for minimizing recurring release of pollen:

 - Keep Doors and Windows Closed – The less pollen you let into your home, the fewer allergy symptoms you’ll experience.
-Keeping pollen out of your home really cuts down on pollen accumulation in your air ducts, too.
+Keeping pollen out of your home really cuts down on its accumulation in your air ducts, too.

 Duct Cleaning Brings Allergy Relief

-If allergies are a problem in your home, as they are for so many Minneapolis St. Paul homeowners and their families, the problem is often caused by an accumulation of pollen, dust, dust mites, molds, and fungi in the home’s heating and air conditioning ducts.
+If allergies are a problem in your home, as they are for so many Minneapolis St. Paul homeowners and their families, the problem is often caused by an accumulation of pollen, dust, debris, dust mites, molds, and fungi in the home’s heating and air conditioning ducts.
 Pollen from the entire time the ducts have been neglected recirculate any time you run your furnace or air conditioner.

-Only a professional duct cleaning, using the correct equipment and high-powered truck-mounted vacuums can remove the layer of allergen-laden debris from inside your ducts.
+Only a professional duct cleaner, using the correct equipment and high-powered truck-mounted vacuums can remove the layer of allergen-laden debris from inside your ducts.
 Many Twin Cities families experience amazing relief from allergy symptoms after having their air ducts cleaned.

-Twin Cities Duct Cleaning – Your Minneapolis St. Paul Air Duct Experts
+Top-Rated Minneapolis St. Paul Air Duct Cleaner